Hirbandh: CD block HQ

 The headquarters of Hirbandh CD block are located at Hirbandh.

 Transport

-State Highway 4 running from Jhalda (in Purulia district) to Digha foreshore (in Purba Medinipur district) pass through Hirbandh.
+State Highway 4 running from Jhalda (in the Purulia District) to Digha (in the Purba Medinipur District) passes through Hirbandh.

 Education

-Hirbandh High School is a Bengali-medium coeducational institution established in 1942.
-It has facilities for teaching from class V to class XII.
-The school has 10 computers and a library with 3,000 books.
-This is one of the fourteen schools in Bankura district in which the opening of an Olchiki medium section (for Santali language) from class V was sanctioned in 2012.
+Hirbandh High School is a Bengali medium coeducational institution established in 1942.
+It has facilities for teaching from class V to class XII and vocational education post class XII.
+The school has 30 computers and a library with 3,500 books.
+It is one of the fourteen schools in Bankura District in which the opening of an Olchiki medium section (for Santali language) from class V was sanctioned in 2012.

 Deulgora Bhuakana P.P.A.
-High School at Hirbandh is a Bengali-medium coeducational institution established in 1962.
+High School at Hirbandh is a Bengali medium coeducational institution established in 1962.
 It has facilities for teaching from class V to class XII.
-The school has 1 computer, a library with 100 books and a playground.
+The school has 1 computer, a library with 100 books, and a playground.

 Healthcare

 Amjhuri (Hirbandh) Rural Hospital, with 30 beds at Hirbandh, is the major government medical facility in the Hirbandh CD block.
 There are primary health centres at Mosiara (Dharampur) (with 4 beds) and Molian (Shyamnagar) (with 10 beds).